23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 River Street Inn

 Located on the waterfront, this historic inn offers the perfect accommodations for your adventure.
-The rooms here are charming and show off the city’s timeless allure.
+We’re totally charmed by the rooms here, which show off the city’s timeless allure.

 Olde Harbour Inn